xlfe/gitlaw-au/README.md

 ### Status

+#### Text is extracted - still missing much of the structure...

 - [x] Get a list of all current acts and their ComLawID [acts_current.txt](https://github.com/xlfe/gitlaw-au/blob/master/acts_current.txt)
 - [x] Get a list of all the RTF/DOC/DOCx versions and volumes of those acts [details_current.json](https://github.com/xlfe/gitlaw-au/blob/master/details_current.txt)
 - [x] Download all the relevant RTF/DOC/DOCx files [Amazon S3](https://s3.amazonaws.com/gitlaw-au/gitlaw-au-current-2015-07-05.tar.gz)
 - [ ] Extract structure of documents and convert to Markdown (in progress)
  - [x] Read DOCx format and extract indent and font sizes
- - [ ] Convert these to markdown indents and heading size
+ - [x] Convert these to markdown indents and heading size
  - [ ] Extract table structures
  - [ ] Write to markdown using historical git commit based on date legislation came into force
 - [ ] Access historical / series of act for history